mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 ```

 From the response we can extract the WCA id of the self-reported senior cubers, which we then match to the WCA database to get their round 1 result at their first cubing competition.
 Note: This is a slight approximation to the population of relevance, because the cubers could have been younger than 40 at the time of their first WCA average.
+Furthermore, note also the cohort effects as cubing times in general have declined, e.g., due to better hardware.

 ```r